paultang/centermold/source/index.rst

 Welcome to CenterMold!

 With over 30 years of experience in mold design, tooling, and injection molding, it has been my honor to lead CenterMold in our mission to deliver custom molds and small-batch plastic parts to international clients.
-Our journey began with a commitment to quality and customer satisfaction, principles that continue to guide us today.

 .. figure:: _static/factory1.jpg
    :align: right